By Sarah Bonner

 You can roll all the major muscles groups on your body.
 Cyclists should make sure to roll their calves, quads, IT band, hamstrings, glutes, and lower back.

 The following images show you how to use foam rollers.

-Sarah Bonner the author of a new e-article, The Clean Girl’s Guide to Cycling: How to Clean Everything from Bar Tape to Sports Bras, has lived and cycled in Canada, Africa, and Europe.
+Sarah Bonner the author of a new e-program How To Use A Foam Roller: An Illustrated Guide for Cyclists and the e-article, The Clean Girl’s Guide to Cycling: How to Clean Everything from Bar Tape to Sports Bras, has lived and cycled in Canada, Africa, and Europe.
 Currently, she splits her time between the Netherlands and South Africa where she trains and competes at an amateur level.
 With a Masters in English and a Diploma in Sports Management, Sarah combines her love of writing and passion for cycling to share honest advice and inspiring stories.
 Follow her at sarahkimbonner.wordpress.com